JorgePoblete/k_means/README.md

-# k_means
+# Kmeans
-k-means algorithm on c++ developed for running on Intel Xeon Phi architecture
+K-means algorithm on c++ developed for running on Intel Xeon Phi architecture